samuelaguilera/sar-friendly-smtp/readme.txt

 = Usage =

 Just install in your WordPress like any other plugin, activate it and fill settings using your SMTP server details.
 If you're not sure about what you need to put in each field, ask to your SMTP server support.

+= Developers =

+If you want to contribute to the development of this plugin fixing a bug or **suggesting** any improvement, there's a [Github repository available](https://github.com/samuelaguilera/sar-friendly-smtp)

 == Installation ==